opencyber-space/MemoryGr.id/docs/creation-in-memory.md

-# Creating FrameDB In-Memory instances
+# Creating MemoryGrid In-Memory instances

-In-memory frameDB instances can be created using FrameDB config service which is deployed by default on the management cluster.
-Not all clusters support FrameDB by default, to enable FrameDB for a cluster you need to create the FrameDB local config service which takes care of executing the creation/config requests proxied to it by the global config service.
+In-memory MemoryGrid instances can be created using MemoryGrid config service which is deployed by default on the management cluster.
+Not all clusters support MemoryGrid by default, to enable MemoryGrid for a cluster you need to create the MemoryGrid local config service which takes care of executing the creation/config requests proxied to it by the global config service.

-## Creating FrameDB local config service
+## Creating MemoryGrid local config service

-FrameDB can be enabled on a cluster by creating the FrameDB local config service, the local config service takes care of deployment of creation and configuration FrameDB memory instances.
+MemoryGrid can be enabled on a cluster by creating the MemoryGrid local config service, the local config service takes care of deployment of creation and configuration MemoryGrid memory instances.

 Certainly.
 Below is the **revised, professionally written, and technically precise API documentation** for the following endpoints: